 And I was the person who could’ve put Daniel in school.
 For $150 I could’ve paid for a year of school and perhaps a new path out of the quarry.
 I had three 50’s in my wallet, three 50’s that I could replace at the next ATM but they stayed in my wallet and I took my pictures and I drove away.
 I spent the next week sitting in the back of a Land Cruiser, sitting in chairs at restaurants, sitting in an airplane on a flight to another world.
 Daniel spent that week sitting in rubble; hammer in hand, hitting rocks, shattering his dreams.

 When will Feebe’s desire to leave meet someone with a desire to take her away?
 When will she meet someone with only desire- only nauseous, twisted desire?
-A hand is extended, an arm is twisted, and the desire of predator’s poisoned greed and sickness is realized.
+A hand is extended, an arm is twisted, and the desire of a predator’s poisoned greed and sickness is realized.

 When will Daniel move on to other hard labor, sold for his taught muscle and soft demeanor to bring food to another’s table?
 A desperate mother, an absent father, a life of despair cashed in for a bag of beans and a side of goat.